lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial4/tutorial.rst

 System equilibration
 --------------------

-Let us equilibrate further the entire system by letting both fluid and piston relax at ambient temperature.
+Let us equilibrate further the entire system by letting both fluid and wall relax at ambient temperature.
 Here, the commands are written within the same **equilibrate.lmp** file, right after the ``reset_timestep`` command.